 44. Do it for Your Children & Future Generations

-Buying American products helps to secure employment for future generations in manufacturing careers as well as in all of the local jobs and businesses that are supported by American manufacturing facilities.
+Buying American products helps secure employment for future generations in manufacturing careers, as well as in the local jobs and businesses supported by American manufacturing facilities.

 45. Give Families a Choice

-When Americans have steady, good-paying jobs available to them, it opens the door for families to make more personal choices.
+When Americans have steady, good-paying jobs, it opens the door for families to make more personal choices.
 It might allow mom to stay home with the children, or give grandpa the option to retire early and care for grandma.
-It might make it feasible for a family to take extended maternity leave or put their special needs child in a private school.
+It is possible for a family to take extended maternity leave or put their special needs child in a private school.

 46. It’s Charitable, Indirectly